fulldecent/github-pages-template/README.md

 We test and publish this website using a few simple tools.
 Please set up these tools (takes about 3 minutes) to contribute seriously to our project:

 1. Set up Ruby on your system
-   * For macOS, open Terminal.app paste in these commands
+   * For macOS, open Terminal.app and paste in these commands
      * [Install Homebrew](https://brew.sh/) (click the link and paste that one command into Terminal.app)
      * `brew install ruby`
    * For Linux Mint, open Terminal and paste in these commands